-Highland Titles® was originally conceived by Dr Peter and Laura Bevis, a biologist and accountant respectively, conceived the idea in 2005, from their family Estate in the Scottish Highlands.
+Highland Titles® was originally conceived by Dr Peter and Laura Bevis, a biologist and accountant respectively from their family Estate in the Scottish Highlands.
 After creating 12 new woods on family owned land in Glen Spean, they realised that to really make a difference, they needed to buy land which had the potential to be restored and conserved, or which was at risk from development.
-So in 2007 they purchased the Keil Estate in Appin, which is now operated by local volunteers as the Highland Titles Nature Reserve.
 The organisation has grown from there and we now have thousands of supporters and land owners around the world.
-In 2013 we have helped create the Highland Titles Charitable Trust for Scotland, which will take on the responsibility for managing this and any future Nature Reserves.

 Our objectives are to protect ancient and semi-natural woodlands and open-ground habitats, to upgrade non-native conifer plantations to new native broadleaf plantings and to protect these conserved lands from ever being developed.
-We viewed numerous woodlands and rejected all of them, before we came across the estate that we own now and are actively seeking the right estate to become the next project.
+We viewed and rejected numerous woodlands before we came across the estate that we now own and are always seeking the right estate to become the next project.
 Keil Hill is in a magnificent location, with stunning views across Loch Linnhe; with easy access from the main Oban to Fort William road and less than a mile from the busy Duror village.
 We think it is perfect and were afraid one day a developer just might have thought so too!

-The next stage was mapping the plots.
+In 2007 we mapped out the plots.
 James, a chartered surveyor from Mull spent several days walking the wood with his GPS equipment and mapping devices.
 All of his references and maps are used to create your personalised, legal documentation.
 When you receive the pack you will see that you have the exact, precise grid reference for your unique plot and can view it using Google maps, even before you visit..

-We have licensed paperwork from Deed Poll Services which you can use for changing your title.
-The Master Title Deed is essentially a document useful in England and Wales, but we have found that it is also recognised by many other jurisdictions worldwide.
+We have licensed paperwork from Deed Poll Services which you can use should you wish to change your title.
+The Master Title Deed is essentially a Deed Poll document useful in England and Wales, but we have found that it is also recognised by other jurisdictions worldwide.